Summer 2019 Programs

 All programs include morning and afternoon snacks, plus lunch and transportation to events.

 |8-11 Years Old||June 10 to June 29

 Structure for Summer Groups

-Drop Off: All programs begin each session with the kids/teens being dropped off at Gelsons Market in Encino (same for pick up).
+Drop Off: All programs begin each session with the kids/teens being dropped off at Gelsons Market in Encino (same location used for pick up).
 We encourage parents to make it a quick process and not to linger with their children (after the first session).
 Group participants are encouraged to “hang around,” check in with others, and not isolate.
 In the case of more shy or socially isolated students, we follow slightly different procedures to address their needs.
 One aspect of our program is that we focus on building and socially reinforcing behaviors from the moment they arrive until they depart.
 After they are dropped off, the kids have up to 10 minutes of semi-structured, guided, social interaction time.

 Lunch: Lunchtime locations can vary considerably.
 Sometimes, it's just a convenient location, such as going to Carney's next to Pinz Bowling.
 Other time, such as when we go to the zoo, we eat on-site at the indoor cafe.
 We generally let group members choose what they want, with some exceptions to maintain a more balanced meal.
 For example, if they order pizza, we would not permit them ordering fries or having chips, but would steer them toward fruit or suggest a small salad.
 Similarly, if they do happen to order fries, we would monitor choices, such as how much ketchup they use.
 We have a soda policy in that we do not get soda every lunch, but usually allow soda every other group or sometimes after two group meetings.
 The goal is to help them recognize that drinking water is always an acceptable choice and to use it as an easy task for helping students who are more fixed in their ways or demanding to make and accept different choices.

-Interested in your child or teen Participating?
+Interested in your child or teen participating?
 Contact Us at 818-788-2100 or use the click below.